-- 1 unbaked pie case see below for recipe from scratch, 9in diameter is approx
+- 9 in unbaked pie case see below for recipe from scratch, 9in diameter is approx

-Pumpkin puree - you can use canned but fresh is better.
+You can use canned pumpkin puree but fresh is better.
 To make fresh, cut a pumpkin in half, scoop out the seeds and roast in oven 375-400F/190-200C with cut side down on a tray, around 40mins until tender.
 Scoop out the flesh and puree with a blender.
 This can be done a day or two ahead.

-Pastry for pie case - to make from scratch, mix 1 1/2 cups/200g all purpose/plain flour with 1 stick/4oz/110g unsalted butter, cold and cut into chunks, and 2tbsp confectioners/icing sugar, in a food processor until like breadcrumbs.
+To make pastry from scratch, mix 1 1/2 cups/200g all purpose/plain flour with 1 stick/4oz/110g unsalted butter, cold and cut into chunks, and 2tbsp confectioners/icing sugar, in a food processor until like breadcrumbs.
 While pulsing the mixer, slowly add some cold water until the dough just comes together (around 2-3tbsp, see picture above).
 Form dough into a ball, cover in cling film and chill for 30mins before rolling out.

 Preheat oven to 375F/190C.